Pan (god): Worship

 The worship of Pan began in Arcadia which was always the principal seat of his worship.
 Arcadia was a district of mountain people, culturally separated from other Greeks.
 Arcadian hunters used to scourge the statue of the god if they had been disappointed in the chase.

 Being a rustic god, Pan was not worshipped in temples or other built edifices, but in natural settings, usually caves or grottoes such as the one on the north slope of the Acropolis of Athens.
 These are often referred to as the Cave of Pan.
-The only exceptions are the Temple of Pan on the Neda River gorge in the southwestern Peloponnese – the ruins of which survive to this day – and the Temple of Pan at Apollonopolis Magna in ancient Egypt.
-In the 4th century BC Pan was depicted on the coinage of Pantikapaion.
+Although there were exceptions like the Sanctuary of Pan on the Neda River gorge in the southwestern Peloponnese, the ruins of which survive to this day, the Temple of Pan at Apollonopolis Magna in ancient Egypt and the sanctuary on the mount Homole in Thessaly.

+In the fourth century BC Pan was depicted on the coinage of Pantikapaion.

-Archaeologists, while excavating a Byzantine church of around 400 CE in Banyas, discovered in the walls of the church an altar of the god Pan with a Greek inscription, dating back to the 2nd or 3rd century CE.
+Archaeologists, while excavating a Byzantine church of around 400 AD in Banyas, discovered in the walls of the church an altar of the god Pan with a Greek inscription, dating back to the second or third century AD.
 The inscription reads, "Atheneon son of Sosipatros of Antioch is dedicating the altar to the god Pan Heliopolitanus.
 He built the altar using his own personal money in fulfillment of a vow he made."